Everest Gokyo Ri Trek

 • Appealing eye with a 360-degree view of an overwhelming panorama from the summit of Gokyo Ri.

-Everest Gokyo Ri Trek Overview
+Everest Gokyo Trek Overview

-Everest Gokyo Ri Trek and Gokyo Lake Trek are rated as some of Nepal’s best places to trek.
-The destination is recommended for those who want to experience Everest trekking and want an alternative to the Everest Base Camp / EBC Trek.
+The 11-day Everest Gokyo Ri Trek and Gokyo Lake Trek are rated as some of Nepal’s best places to trek.
+The destination is recommended for those who want to experience Everest trekking and seek an alternative to the Everest Base Camp (EBC) Trek.
 This 11-day Everest Gokyo Ri Trek leads you to the delightful Gokyo Valley.
 Located in the Khumbu region of Nepal, the trek to Gokyo Ri passes through the stunning Sagarmatha National Park.
-Throughout your adventure, you will enjoy the mesmerizing sights of Everest (8848m), Cho Oyu (8201m), Lhotse (8516m), Makalu (8481m), and Amadablam (6812m).
-Moreover, the journey takes you to the highest elevation of 5,357m/ 17,575 ft above sea level at the Gokyo Ri.

 Standing between Everest Base Camp and Thame Valley, Renjo La and Cho La passes bound the Gokyo Ri ridge.
-The trek moderately and takes you to one of the highest settlements in Nepal.
+The trek is moderate and takes you to one of the highest settlements in Nepal.
 Everest Gokyo Ri Trek allows you to experience an authentic Nepali life.
 The journey starts with a scenic flight to Lukla and passes through Phakding and Namche village.
-Namche Bazaar is a Sherpa settlement where you can enjoy the brilliant vista of Everest, the ‘Peak of Heaven.’
-Later, the trek passes through Dhole, Luza, and Machhermo, reaching the ultimate destination, Gokyo Ri, via Gokyo Valley.

 Everest Gokyo Ri Trek Itinerary